bscothern/SwiftSpellBook/README.md

-# ThingsMissingFromSwiftCollections
+# SwiftSpellBook

-A description of this package.
+A collection of common types and extensions to the Swift Standard Library.